-- (b) Make a note of the time when the alleged infringement was discovered.
-An invigilator will ask another invigilator to act as a witness to the alleged infringement and countersign the note to confirm this. - (c) Allow the candidate(s) to continue the examination.
-Ejection from the examination centre will only take place in the event of a candidate(s) causing disruption to other candidates. - (d) Inform the candidate(s) at the end of the examination that a written report of the incident will be submitted to the Chief Examiner / Academic Registrar. - (e) Within three working days of the examination, the invigilator will submit a written report on the alleged incident together with any confiscated materials to the Chief Examiner / Academic Registrar.
+- (a) Confiscate any unauthorised material in the possession of the candidate. - (b) Make a note of the time when the alleged infringement was discovered.
+An invigilator will ask another invigilator to act as a witness to the alleged infringement and countersign the note to confirm this. - (C) Allow the candidate(s) to continue the examination.
+Ejection from the examination centre will only take place in the event of a candidate(s) causing disruption to other candidates. - (d) Inform the candidate(s) at the end of the examination that a written report of the incident will be submitted to the Director of Examinations. - (e) Within three working days of the examination, the invigilator will submit a written report on the alleged incident together with any confiscated materials to the Director of Examinations.